IrosTheBeggar/mStream/README.md

 * POST: /download
 	* PARAM: fileArray - JSON array of files to download
 	* RETURN: Zipped directory of files
-* GET: /db/recursive-scan - Scans all files and adds metadata to the DB
-	* WARNING: This is an expensive operation and will make using webapp slow
-	* RETURN: Message of successful kickoff
 * POST: /db/search
 	* PARAM: search - sring to search for
 	* RETURN: JSON array of artists and albums that match search